RWinning/kerntaak-3/wp-content/themes/nirvana/readme.txt

 * Removed topbar shadow (a leftover from early development)
 * Updated translation files

 = 0.9.9.11 =
 * Fixed Google fonts merging issue when subsets are used (introduced in 0.9.9.10)
-* (Absolutely positively definitely) fixed Ajax "Load More" posts button (againï¿½ one more time)
+* (Absolutely positively definitely) fixed Ajax "Load More" posts button (again… one more time)

 = 0.9.9.10 =
 * Fixed "array to string conversion" notices
 * Fixed presentation page's 'More Posts' button affecting blog pages
 * Made all CSS minify-able (should now support all caching plugins that perform resource minification)
 * Fixed missing widget Google font support
 * (Properly) optimized Google font calls

 = 0.9.9.9 =
-* Fixed slider ï¿½read moreï¿½ button going full width on mobiles
+* Fixed slider ‘read more’ button going full width on mobiles
 * Fixed Ajax load more button breaking media gallery pagination functionality
-* Fixed comment bubble appear to be link when in fact it isnï¿½t
+* Fixed comment bubble appear to be link when in fact it isn’t
 * Fixed a weird save issue affecting only some servers caused by an apostrophe in the sample in custom footer text
 * Implemented escape output in custom_styles (per WordPress request)
 * Fixed #forbottom override on presentation page (for boxed layout and responsiveness disabled)
 * Made JS minify-able (should now support all caching plugins that perform resource minification)
 * Slider excerpt is not limited to half the configurable post excerpt word count
 * Corrected title tag code to adhere to latest WordPress rules

 = 0.9.9 =
 * Added customizer callback sanitization
 * Edited theme settings news (now include only title and date)
 * Updated PayPal donate button code
 * Added header widget size option
 * Corrected theme settings sanitization failsafe

 = 0.9.8 =
 * Fixed header responsiveness for the boxed layout
 * Fixed Presentation Page incompatibility with some plugins
 * Fixed settings page compatibility issues
 * Fixed 'Load more' button on the Presentation Page
 * Fixed show/hide setting for the search in topbar
 * Added layout and columns text to the style.css description

 = 0.9.7 =
 * Fixed responsiveness disable setting not taking effect
 * Added a new setting: 'Duality' that changes the site's format wide / boxed
 * Fixed 'READ MORE' button disappearing in slider
 * Fixed slider caption text inline background padding for FireFox
 * Fixed top menu search icon position and size

 = 0.9.6 =
 * Fixed columns responsiveness on res <800px
 * Added a wp.media check for the media uploader on the settings page
 * Fixed post excerpt number of characters  not taking effect on the Presentation Page (the bug also added another Continue Reading button)
 * Removed 'first click' alert on mobile
 * Added category check for breadcrumbs categories
 * Removed some leftover code from theme-meta.php

 = 0.9.5.1 =
 * Fixed styles enqueue order bug created in 0.9.5

 = 0.9.5 =
 * Removed conditional check for 'wp_enqueue_media'
 * Removed all 'wp_register_style' and 'wp_register_script' functions.
 * Enqueued all admin scripts and styles via 'admin_enqueue_scripts'
 * Added a changelog.txt file